-In the regional distribution of the international business volume, the Eurasian countries with a share of 45.5% are well ahead of the others.
-Eurasia is followed by Middle East (24.4%), Africa (17.3%), Europe (9.1%), South Asia & Far East (2.9%), North and South America (0.8%).
+In the regional distribution of the international business volume, the Eurasian countries with a share of 43.7% are well ahead of the others.
+Eurasia is followed by Middle East (25.4%), Africa (18.1%), Europe (9.3%), South Asia & Far East (2.7%), North and South America (0.8%).

-In other words, approximately 50% of the international business volume of the Turkish contractors is in the Eurasian countries and 90% in the Eurasian, Middle Eastern and African countries within the period of 1972-2023.
+In other words, approximately 50% of the international business volume of the Turkish contractors is in the Eurasian countries and nearly 90% in the Eurasian, Middle Eastern and African countries within the period of 1972-2024.

-In the 1972-2023 period, the majority of international contracting projects have been undertaken in the Russian Federation (20.3%), and followed by Turkmenistan (10.6%), Iraq (%6.8) and Libya (6.1%).
+In the 1972-2024 period, the majority of international contracting projects have been undertaken in the Russian Federation (19.3%), and followed by Turkmenistan (10.1%), Iraq (%6.6) and Saudi Arabia (6.3%).

-The distribution of the international activities of the Turkish contractors by nature of work since 1972 have a breakdown of, road/bridge/tunnel with a share of 14% and followed by, housing, power plants, commercial centers and airports.
+The distribution of the international activities of the Turkish contractors by nature of work since 1972 have a breakdown of, road/bridge/tunnel with a share of 14% and followed by, housing, power plants, railways, commercial centers.

-Within the years, the share of road/bridge/tunnel, power plants, power plants, industrial plants, airports and railway projects have increased significantly.
+Within the years, the share of road/bridge/tunnel, power plants, industrial plants, airports and railway projects have increased significantly.

-The figures of the last twenty years showed that the volume of the annual new projects undertaken by the Turkish contractors in the international market exceeded 10 billion USD in 2005 and reached 20 billion USD in 2006.
+The figures of the last twenty-two years showed that the volume of the annual new projects undertaken by the Turkish contractors in the international market was 12.9 billion USD in 2005 and reached 22.4 billion USD in 2006.

-In the 2010-2023 period, a fluctuating outlook prevailed in the annual international business volume of Turkish construction companies.
-Annual new business volume, which was 23.3 billion USD in 2010 reached its highest levels with 31.7 billion USD in 2012 and 31.2 billion USD in 2013.
+In the 2010-2024 period, a fluctuating outlook prevailed in the annual international business volume of Turkish construction companies.
+Annual new business volume, which was 23.4 billion USD in 2010 reached its highest levels with 31.7 billion USD in 2012 and 31.2 billion USD in 2013.

 After 2013, the sector started to decline with the developments emerging in the conjuncture such as the decline in energy and raw material prices and also the sanctions against the Russian Federation as well.
-With a decrease of 15% in 2014, the annual business volume was realized as 26.7 billion USD.
+With a decrease of 15% in 2014, the annual business volume was realized as 26.8 billion USD.
 However, due to the political and economic developments in the world, the decline in oil and commodity prices and the problems experienced in the Russian market, this figure drew back till to 15 billion USD in 2016.

-The annual international business volume of the sector was 22.5 billion USD and 20.1 billion USD in 2018 and 2019 respectively.
-In 2020, due to the pandemic the anticipated 20 billion USD level could not be reached and remained at the level of 16.4 billion USD.
+The annual international business volume of the sector was 22.7 billion USD and 20 billion USD in 2018 and 2019 respectively.
+In 2020, due to the pandemic the anticipated 20 billion USD level could not be reached and remained at the level of 17.2 billion USD.

-In 2021, with the easing of the restrictions due to the pandemic and the beginning of the vaccination, a revival in Turkish contracting services has started and the new projects volume which reached to 31.1 billion USD got closer to the 2012 and 2013 figures.
+In 2021, with the easing of the restrictions due to the pandemic and the beginning of the vaccination, a revival in Turkish contracting services has started and the annual volume of new projects reached 31.7 billion USD, catching up with the figures of 2012-2013.

-Due to the beginning of the Russian-Ukrainian war in February 2022, the sanctions imposed on Russia, the regional and global effects of the sanctions together with the shrinkage in the world economy, the business volume of the Turkish contractors decreased to 19.9 billon USD in the year 2022.
+Due to the beginning of the Russian-Ukrainian war in February 2022, the sanctions imposed on Russia, the regional and global effects of the sanctions together with the shrinkage in the world economy, the business volume of the Turkish contractors decreased to 20.1 billion USD in the year 2022.